kuzzleio/kuzzle/doc/2/plugins/guides/events/plugin-events/index.md

 ## hook error

-When a hook function returns a rejected promise or throw an error, the event `hook:onError` is emitted.
+When a plugin's hook function returns a rejected promise or throws an error, the event `hook:onError` is emitted.

 Handlers attached to this event will receive the following arguments: